-Most people think search engines rank websites in their results.
-The fact is they do not rank websites; they rank pages.
-So the confusion around social media for SEO might originate from confusion surrounding SEO itself.
+Contrary to general belief, search engines do not rank websites in their results.
+They rank pages.
+Some of the confusion around the role of social media for SEO might originate from this.
 The fact that pages rank has important implications for the role social media plays, which we will come to explore later.
 Another misconception is that Google and other search engines have a constant algorithm governing the whole internet which means we should be able to work out exactly how social media affects SEO.
-They don’t so we don’t!
+They don’t!

 Social media for SEO: what we know